publisha/publisha.github.io/pages/text2id.md

 ## Templates

-Now is not the place to discuss the idea of templates, but I should mention that preparing a template with your styles is an excellent strategy for your workflow.
+Now is not the place to discuss the idea of templates, but I should mention that preparing an InDesign template with your styles is an excellent strategy for your workflow.

 ## Show the hidden characters